 Even just rifling through a random handful of pulled-out objects is a kaleidoscopic, un-coordinated trip through a haphazardly zigzagging past.
-Typewritten – yes, typewritten – ideas for sitcoms worked up with Stephen O’Brien.
-Vikki Gregorich‘s security pass from University halls.
-A sketch Jim Sangster did of Jason Donovan walking off a cliff.
-Fanzine ideas in Paul Condon‘s handwriting, that did make my eyes moisten a little just now.
-Everything from a playing card doled out by a worryingly intense Mad Hatter to an NBC Page badge from all manner of adventures and escapades with Emma Burnell.
-A letter from ‘Styggron’ someone sent to cheer me up during a particularly difficult time; I have always suspected I know who this was but they deny it to this day and suggest that maybe it actually was Styggron.
+Typewritten – yes, typewritten – ideas for sitcoms worked up with one long-time friend which I will now admit showed possibly more imagination than they did actual joke structure; another’s security pass from University halls; a sketch yet another did of Jason Donovan walking off a cliff.
+Fanzine ideas in the handwriting of another old friend lost too early, that did make my eyes moisten a little just now.
+Everything from a playing card doled out by a worryingly intense Mad Hatter to an NBC Page badge from all manner of adventures and escapades with someone who pulled my life around and pointed me in the right direction.
+A letter from ‘Styggron’ that an anonymous individual sent to cheer me up during a particularly difficult time; I have always suspected I know who this was but they deny it to this day and suggest that maybe it actually was Styggron.
+Handmade birthday card with dozens of images of Audrey Hepburn applied with scissors and glue.
 Ink cartridge from my beloved Canon StarWriter.
 Business cards, birthday invites, women’s phone numbers scrawled on the back of nightclub flyers (I suspect ‘Myra’ may have been using a false name), photos of long-forgotten shared houses, something someone left behind once that I really should not have kept, Gustav Klimt bookmark, cat collars, keyrings, press photo of Peter Cook, thank you letter from Stewart Lee and Richard Herring, copy of Marianne Faithfull’s autobiography that either Red Rachel or Brown Rachel (my money’s on Brown Rachel) shoplifted in her bra, Radio Merseyside ID badges, hospital wrist bracelet from the end of a particularly wild night out (it’s neither as debauched nor as impressive as you’re thinking), inactive glow sticks, receipt from Muster Coffee, ‘St. Skeletor’s Day’ card, guest list passes, Invicta Hi-Fi promo discs, record shop bags, distinctively torn Rizla packet, stack of photos of Balok from Star Trek cut out of book club leaflets, empty vape canister (not mine), letters, postcards, badges, train tickets, plane tickets, theatre tickets, cinema tickets, seven copies of a spectacularly unsuccessful CD single by a band I managed, and most recently a cinema handbill for Le Mans ’66.
 I’ve been doing this for long enough to know when something is worth keeping hold of.

 Perhaps undermining my claims against sentimentality, there are also some items with sadder connotations.
 Letters from a lost close friend with a wit and imagination that sparked like lightning until they literally disappeared into substance abuse.
 Photographs of people I don’t like to think about every day but don’t want to forget either.
-Tape of Syd Barrett’s solo albums done for me by a relative that I have no need or purpose for on any level, but god dammit, it has their handwriting on the inlay card.
-However, much of it is also just often intentionally silly and ephemeral creative stuff that I should have filed away properly but didn’t, especially around Christmas when I just can’t be bothered, and enjoying pride of place right at the bottom of the box – having turned up unexpectedly one day wedged between issues of Smash Hits – is my draft Christmas List from 1986, and a couple of years back I decided to revisit it and, well, this is what happened.
-Why does it open with a photo of Karen Gillan downing a massive hit of wine?
+Tape of Syd Barrett’s solo albums that I have no need or purpose for on any level, but god dammit, that handwriting on the inlay card.
+However, much of it is also just often intentionally silly and ephemeral creative stuff that I should have filed away properly but didn’t, especially around Christmas when I just can’t be bothered, and enjoying pride of place right at the bottom of the box – having turned up unexpectedly one day wedged between old issues of Smash Hits – is my draft Christmas List from 1986, and a couple of years back I decided to revisit it and, well, this is what happened.
+Why does this open with a photo of Karen Gillan downing a massive hit of wine, though?
 Well, some things will just have to stay in the box…

 “I don’t want a lot for Christmas”, Mariah Carey once sang.
 This is an adage well worth adhering to.
 Personally I am only hoping to receive a Camberwick Green Village Playset with the street lamp intact, the original film spool of Doctor Who And The Mission To The Unknown, and two Karen Gillans waving a bottle of Macallan 50.